Practice Education PGCertStudy level: Postgraduate

 2 years part-time

-The aim of this course is to give practicing social workers the opportunity to enhance their career prospects via gaining a postgraduate level qualification.
+The aim of this course is to give practising social workers the opportunity to enhance their career prospects via gaining a postgraduate level qualification.

 The programme is designed to equip you with the knowledge, values and skills required to gain both stage 1 and 2 of the PEPS (Practice Educator’s Professional Standards) and assess others in the workplace.